Victoria-Akinwale/First-in-a-while-/README.md

     <main>
         <section>
             <h2>About Me</h2>
             <p>I am sharpening my web development skills.
-This is my very first webpage in a long time, and I am excitingly deepening my HTML & CSS foundations to grow as a developer.</p>
+This is my very first webpage in a long time, and I am excitingly deepening my HTML & CSS foundations with SheCode Africa Mentorship Programme (SCAMP CYCLE 5)to grow as a developer.</p>
         </section>

         <section>